Tea set

 • Audubon by Tiffany – this pattern was produced during the 1950s.
 In addition to sterling silver, a gold-plated version of the Audubon pattern is also available.

-• Reed and Barton St. Frances – Reed and Barton began producing sterling silver sets in the 1800s.
+• Reed and Barton St. Frances – Reed and Barton began producing sterling silver flatware sets in the 1800s.
 Their older sets are highly sought after, especially since the company went bankrupt in 2015.

 • Rose by Stieff – Stieff, now called Kirk-Stieff, produced a number of patterns.
 Their most famous is the Maryland or Stieff Rose pattern, a unique print that has been manufactured since 1892.